japila-books/spark-structured-streaming-internals/docs/InputProcessor.md

 With [timeout enabled](physical-operators/FlatMapGroupsWithStateExec.md#isTimeoutEnabled), `processTimedOutState` gets the current timeout threshold per [GroupStateTimeout](physical-operators/FlatMapGroupsWithStateExec.md#timeoutConf):

-* [batchTimestampMs](physical-operators/FlatMapGroupsWithStateExec.md#batchTimestampMs) for <<spark-sql-streaming-GroupStateTimeout.adoc#ProcessingTimeTimeout, ProcessingTimeTimeout>>
+* [batchTimestampMs](physical-operators/FlatMapGroupsWithStateExec.md#batchTimestampMs) for <<spark-sql-streaming-GroupStateTimeout.md#ProcessingTimeTimeout, ProcessingTimeTimeout>>

-* [eventTimeWatermark](physical-operators/FlatMapGroupsWithStateExec.md#eventTimeWatermark) for <<spark-sql-streaming-GroupStateTimeout.adoc#EventTimeTimeout, EventTimeTimeout>>
+* [eventTimeWatermark](physical-operators/FlatMapGroupsWithStateExec.md#eventTimeWatermark) for <<spark-sql-streaming-GroupStateTimeout.md#EventTimeTimeout, EventTimeTimeout>>

-`processTimedOutState` creates an iterator of timed-out state data by requesting the [StateManager](physical-operators/FlatMapGroupsWithStateExec.md#stateManager) for <<spark-sql-streaming-StateManager.adoc#getAllState, all the available state data>> (in the <<store, StateStore>>) and takes only the state data with timeout defined and below the current timeout threshold.
+`processTimedOutState` creates an iterator of timed-out state data by requesting the [StateManager](physical-operators/FlatMapGroupsWithStateExec.md#stateManager) for <<spark-sql-streaming-StateManager.md#getAllState, all the available state data>> (in the <<store, StateStore>>) and takes only the state data with timeout defined and below the current timeout threshold.

 In the end, for every timed-out state data, `processTimedOutState` <<callFunctionAndUpdateState, callFunctionAndUpdateState>> (with the `hasTimedOut` flag enabled).